tx4x/orc/README.md

 Simply [download a pre-built package](https://github.com/orcproject/orc/releaes/latest) for your platform from the releases page!

+> Note!
+ORC uses the system Tor package on GNU/Linux, so you must install it
+> yourself using your distribution's package manager.

 ### Server Installation (Advanced)

 Pull the [image from Docker Hub](https://hub.docker.com/r/orcproject/orc/).